-From Hamburg and Singapore to Los Angeles and Paterson, the reclamation of long-shunned waterfronts has become a defining feature of the 21st century city.
+From Hamburg to Los Angeles and Singapore to Paterson, the reclamation of long-shunned waterfronts has become a defining feature of the 21st-century city.
 Upon nearly every urban shore, it seems, once-gritty industrial zones have been reborn as newly desirable neighborhoods, their derelict piers and bulkheads supplanted by high-end condominiums and portside promenades.

 July 22, 2016

 Doggerel: The Online Magazine of Arup in the Americas